learn-co-students/ds-0618-lecture-notes/week-2/1-collaborating-objects/README.md

 3. Note that we have an airline class and a flight class.
 Describe the relationship between airlines and flights.
 4. Build out the following
-  (To do the following, look up class methods in Python)
+  (To do the following, look up class methods and class attributes in Python)
   - Airline.all()
     -> should return all of the Airlines that have been initialized
   - Flight.all()